Tom Doig

 Tom Doig (born 17 April 1979 in Wellington) is a New Zealand-Australian creative non-fiction author, investigative journalist and editor, today based in Brisbane, Queensland.
-He is the author of three nonfiction books, including The Coal Face - a co-winner of the Oral History Victoria Award.
+He is the author of three nonfiction books, including The Coal Face - a co-winner of the Oral History Victoria Award - and the recipient of the 2023 Copyright Licensing New Zealand (CLNZ) and the New Zealand Society of Authors (NZSA) Te Puni Kaituhi O Aotearoa (PEN NZ Inc) Writers’ Award.

 Education and career

 Doig has a PhD from the University of Melbourne and is a lecturer in Creative Writing at the University of Queensland.

 Doig was editor of Voiceworks magazine from 2004 to 2006 and was co-director of the National Young Writers' Festival from 2006 to 2007.
 He has contributed to publications including The Conversation, The Big Issue, The Spinoff and New Matilda.

 In 2020 he was a finalist for the Walkley Awards and the Ned Kelly Awards for Hazelwood, an account of the 2014 Hazelwood Power Station coal mine fire.
 The book's publication was delayed by one year due to court proceedings against the mine operator.